input-output-hk/cardanodocs.com-archived/_docs/technical/2017-05-14-hd-wallets.md

 field.
 In the attribute indexed by `0` (**HD wallets attribute**) we store tree data.

-Tree is stored as list of **derivation paths**.
-Each **derivaion path** is specified as list of **derivation indices**.
+Tree is stored as a list of **derivation paths**.
+Each **derivaion path** is specified as a list of **derivation indices**.
 Each **derivation index** is 4-byte unsigned int.

 The resulting object is serialized and encrypted with symmetric scheme (*ChaChaPoly1305* algorithm) with the passphrase computed as SHA-512 hash of the root public key.
-This won’t allow an adversary to map all addresses on chain to their root as long as we don’t actually store any funds on the root key (which isn't forced by consensus rules, rather by UI).
+This will not allow an adversary to map all addresses on the chain to their root as long as we do not actually store any funds on the root key (which is not forced by consensus rules, rather by UI).

-**Crucial point in design:** root public keys aren't used to actually store money.
+**Crucial point in design:** root public keys are not used to actually store money.

 ## Use cases